Sakthi-kc/.NET-apps/README.md

 # .NET-apps
-Learning to create web forms, MVC and more
+Learning to create web apis, MVC and more